 In everyday conversations, we often blame things on our hormones, yet most people have only a vague idea of what these actually are.
 In short, hormones are chemical messengers our bodies produce through the glands in our endocrine system (i.e., thyroid, pancreas, testes, ovaries, etc.).
 These hormones have powerful effects on many of our bodies’ basic processes, from regulating hunger to influencing our reproductive systems.
-They affect our moods, our weight, our sleep patterns—you name it.
+They affect our moods1, our weight2, our sleep patterns3—you name it.

 To use the wisdom of ayurveda to bring yourself into balance is not about a diet or a quick-fix solution—which is always the more popular approach in a time-poor, fast-moving world of instant gratification—but a lifestyle overhaul.

 So what can we do for ourselves?
-The first point of call is to rethink our attitude and lifestyle, coming back to nature: following the circadian rhythm of the Earth for restorative sleep, eating, breathing, and moving mindfully, while reducing excessive stimuli and hormone-disrupting blue light during the evenings and getting adequate daylight during the day.
+The first point of call is to rethink our attitude and lifestyle, coming back to nature: following the circadian rhythm4 of the Earth for restorative sleep, eating, breathing, and moving mindfully, while reducing excessive stimuli and hormone-disrupting blue light during the evenings and getting adequate daylight during the day.
 Then we need to look at what, how, and when we eat, as this has a huge bearing on our well-being and affects our agni, or digestive fire.
 Kindling our digestive fire is perhaps one of the most valuable things you can do to feel at your best, as we know how important the gut microbiome5 is for overall health.
 In practice, this also means privileging well-cooked foods made with fresh, local, seasonal, responsibly sourced ingredients and getting familiar with the combinations that can upset your stomach (e.g., dairy with fruit—I detail these combinations in my book East by West).

 In a less global sense, balancing your hormones is necessarily related to both your natural and your current constitution, that is your dosha type in its resting state (prakriti) and your dosha type in your environment and individual circumstances (vikriti).
-Your dosha type is your ayurvedic mind-body type, which can be described through three doshas: vata (air), pitta (fire), and kapha (earth).
+Your dosha type is your Ayurvedic mind-body type, which can be described through three doshas: vata (air), pitta (fire), and kapha (earth).
 Each dosha has a set of characteristics, and each person is made up of a unique combination of all three, typically with one dominant one.
 Feeling in balance is more of an awareness of the dominant doshas or your unique body type, and considering this uniqueness when making diet and lifestyle choices.
 For example, if you're feeling stressed, stretched thin by the demands of your big city life, which are flighty vata characteristics, you should choose grounding foods and practices, like eating a warm bowl of soup or meditating.
 It is a very intuitive system; it just takes a bit of familiarization.
 If you’re unaware of your doshas or notice that they are imbalanced, this can lead to a hormonal imbalance which we know can lead to a myriad of other issues regarding our bodies’ processes.

 If you feel an imbalance in a certain area of your life, the next thing to do is to look into remedies you can introduce at home and observe how they make you feel.
-Adaptogens, an ayurvedic remedy, are gaining traction in the West as a way to balance our hormones by adapting to your body and its needs and can help get us through a sticky patch while we get our lives in order.
+Adaptogens, an Ayurvedic remedy, are gaining traction in the West as a way to balance our hormones by adapting to your body and its needs and can help get us through a sticky patch while we get our lives in order.
 The important thing to note here again is that this isn't the fix-all that we may want it to be, because holistic medicine is not a one-size-fits-all approach, but more a means of understanding yourself as complex, ever-changing, and one with the world.
 Start by researching adaptogens that might help you with something specific you're experiencing.
-You could try shatavari tea for balancing pitta or supporting your reproductive system (including periods or menopause) or amla powder for a vitamin C boost or if you're feeling dehydrated.
+You could try shatavari tea for balancing pitta or amla powder for a vitamin C boost or if you're feeling dehydrated.

-Finally, although it's OK to take adaptogens in small doses of your own accord, it is always better to work with an ayurvedic doctor for specific tinctures and more potent herbal remedies.
-And if you're feeling particularly out of whack, it may be time to consider a panchakarma (ayurvedic detox) in conjunction with a vaidya (practitioner).
-This is a faster route to unraveling the actions that have brought us out of balance than just integrating ayurveda slowly.
+Finally, although it's okay to take adaptogens in small doses of your own accord, it is always better to work with an Ayurvedic doctor for specific tinctures and more potent herbal remedies.
+And if you're feeling particularly out of whack, it may be time to consider a panchakarma (Ayurvedic detox) in conjunction with a vaidya (practitioner).
+This is a faster route to unraveling the actions that have brought us out of balance than just integrating Ayurveda slowly.